craftcms/docs/docs/6.x/compatibility.md

 The `md` Twig filter remains functionally identical.

 ### Commands

+During the upgrade, we replaced your `craft` CLI entrypoint with one that wraps Laravel’s [Artisan Console](laravel:artisan).
+`php craft list` displays the full CLI API, using Laravel’s colon-separated command names; the legacy slash-separated command syntax still works (`php craft gc/run`), but we recommend updating any external invocations to match Artisan convention (`php craft gc:run`).

+#### Ad-hoc execution

 Craft’s `exec` command has been removed.
 We recommend using [Laravel’s `tinker` REPL](https://github.com/laravel/tinker) as a replacement for this and Yii’s `shell` command.